 Before you can make sure that it’s in a safe place, you need to know exactly what a boiler flue is.
 Boiler flues are a pipe or duct, often found protruding from an outside wall or roof that are attached to gas boilers.
 They give the waste gases produced during the heating process a safe escape route into the atmosphere rather than staying in the home.

-The boiler flue regulations take into account several things, from the position of the flue to the direction that it can face.
-Find out how to ensure that your new gas boiler flue meets the regulations with the table below.
+Boiler flue regulations ensure that the chances of waste gases making their way into your own home or a neighbour’s property.
+They take into account several things, from the position of the flue to the direction that it can face.
+We’ve gone into details of each area that the boiler flue regulations cover below.

 As they pass through the home, up to the roof, vertical flues are either boarded over or housed inside a cabinet.
 It’s stated in the regulations that this cover must have openable panels at several points along the way to make servicing much easier for the engineer.